Aryabhata: Trigonometry

+These formulae are no longer used as the function versin has become obsolete.

 Indeterminate equations

 A problem of great interest to Indian mathematicians since ancient times has been to find integer solutions to Diophantine equations that have the form ax + by = c.
 (This problem was also studied in ancient Chinese mathematics, and its solution is usually referred to as the Chinese remainder theorem.)
 This is an example from Bhāskara's commentary on Aryabhatiya: